oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/uploading-code-to-the-repo-and-examining-it.md

 ## Introduction

 We need a git repo to work with.
 There are many ways we can work with git in the DevOps service, we could use a repo in github or gitlab directly or create a OCI Code repo (basically a git repo) inside your project which is an automatically updating a mirror of an external git repo on gitlab or github.
-You could even create your own separate copy of the origional rep in github, but for all of these options you would need to have a github account and also a personal access token and that complicates things (and keeping up with changes to the OCI web UI is hard enough, having to keep up with github / gitlab changes as well would make it difficult to keep this lab up to date.
+You could even create your own separate copy of the original rep in github, but for all of these options you would need to have a github account and also a personal access token and that complicates things (and keeping up with changes to the OCI web UI is hard enough, having to keep up with github / gitlab changes as well would make it difficult to keep this lab up to date.

-For this lab we are going to take the different approach where every one has a Git repo (officially here an OCI Code repo) in their own project, that way you can easily update it without having conflichts with other users - and I don't have to worry about trying to push changes into my main repo holding the demo code !
+For this lab we are going to take the different approach where every one has a Git repo (officially here an OCI Code repo) in their own project, that way you can easily update it without having conflicts with other users - and I don't have to worry about trying to push changes into my main repo holding the demo code !

 ### Objectives